 |The application is actively accepting TCP queries on this port.

 |The port is accessible but there is no application listening on it.

 |Arctic Wolf cannot determine whether the port is open because packet filtering prevents probes from reaching the port.
 This could be due to a firewall, router rules, or host-based firewall software.

 |Arctic Wolf is unable to determine if the port is open, closed, or filtered.
 This typically happens when a port is initially found to be open, but changes state during the scan.
 This can indicate interference from an intrusion prevention system (IPS) or a web application firewall (WAF).
 Make sure that Managed Risk Scanner IP address ranges are excluded from devices causing interference for accurate vulnerability scan results.

 This information answers frequently asked questions about scanner troubleshooting.

 A: If the scanner IP address is not added to your denylist on the Scanner Config page of the Risk Dashboard, your scanner IP address can appear in scan results in the Risk Dashboard.

 A: Spikes in bandwidth usage may be related to:

-Misconfigured and/or poorly behaving hosts — Some services may immediately respond to an initial connection with a large volume of unsolicited data, generating a spike in bandwidth.
+- Misconfigured or poorly behaving hosts — Some services may immediately respond to an initial connection with a large volume of unsolicited data, generating a spike in bandwidth.

-Stateful east-west firewalls — Networks where Nmap scans travel through a firewall need to be configured to handle the Nmap traffic, or have a separate risks scanner deployed in the network segments.
-See iVA User Guide for more details.
+- Stateful east-west firewalls — Networks where Nmap scans travel through a firewall need to be configured to handle the Nmap traffic, or have a separate risks scanner deployed in the network segments.